-A head lamp (only on certain winter tours)
+- A headlamp (only on specific winter tours)

-This equipment will be provided to you, but any protective rain gear or hiking boots can be provided at an additional cost.
+This equipment will be provided to you, and any protective rain gear or hiking boots can be provided at an additional cost.

 When is the best time of year to go on a glacier hike?

-It is no secret that summer has more options for glacier walking where full and half day tours can be enjoyed.
+It is no secret that summer has more options for glacier walking where full and half-day tours can be enjoyed.
 Some glacier walks still operate in winter, but don’t make the mistake of thinking it’s a worse choice.
-In fact, in winter there is more blue ice, ice tunnels and ice wells, as well as Glacier Hike with Ice Caves.
-Despite this, you can only go so far in winter, so summer also offers longer hikes and combo options, such as the ATV and Glacier Walk Combo and the Blue Ice Experience & Fjallsárlón Iceberg Lagoon.
+In fact, in winter there is the Glacier Hike with Ice Caves with ice tunnels, ice wells, and more blue ice.
+Despite this, tours can only be so long in winter.
+Summer offers longer hikes and combo options, such as the ATV and Glacier Walk Combo and the Blue Ice Experience & Fjallsárlón Iceberg Lagoon.